MarkM-dev/Roomz/readme.txt

-"Roomz" is a chat application I've developed with some friends.
+"Roomz" is an Android chat application I've developed with friends.
 Roomz uses Parse's (Parse.com - no longer active) cloud services.

 Can be viewed here: